wanxuanz/INFO30005_snack_in_van/README.md

 ## Instructions of Using code
 clone this repository and install all the dependencies in **package.json** and type **npm start** in terminal to run the code.
 However, you may not be able to run these codes because you cannot access our database.
 Further information will be posted here soon or you can email the following: **yuwenmichael@student.unimelb.edu.au** to ask for authentication.

+## Handling images
+the photos for each food are stored as **String** in database (in **Collections: foods**).
+The photo is retrieved from https://unsplash.com/photos/.
+If you want to see the photo, simply append the string found in database to this URL: https://unsplash.com/photos. <br />
+For example, Cappuccino has photo String: **6o2Dk5Op8VI**, if you want to view the photo, you can go to this URL and view it.https://unsplash.com/photos/6o2Dk5Op8VI.
 ## Technologies
 Project is created with:
 * NodeJs 14.16.X